15 patents in this list

 Percutaneously implantable prosthetic mitral valve designed for secure fixation in the native mitral valve anatomy, ease of deployment and ability to be repositioned.
 The valve has separate anchor and valve components that can be deployed independently.
 The anchor expands to engage sub-annular tissue and stabilize the valve, while the valve attaches to the anchor and replaces the native valve function.
 The valve and anchor can be separately mounted to a delivery catheter system.

-13. Transcatheter Heart Valve Deployment System with Crimping Tool
+13. Transcatheter Delivery System with Crimping Tool for Self-Expanding Heart Valve Prosthesis

 Epygon, 2020